m23leung/zombie-apocalypse/README.md

 2. Initial position of zombie (X,Y)
 3. List of initial positions of the creatures (X1,Y1)(X2,Y2)(X3,Y3)
 4. Sequence of moves the zombies will make (RDLU)

-- The program will output the zombies' and creatures' final positions after moving

 Example input:
 - 4